Civil and Environmental Engineering

 CEEN575.
 HAZARDOUS WASTE SITE REMEDIATION.
 3.0 Semester Hrs.

-This course covers remediation technologies for hazardous waste contaminated sites, including site characteristics and conceptual model development, remedial action screening processes, and technology principles and conceptual design.
+(I) This course covers remediation technologies for hazardous waste contaminated sites, including site characteristics and conceptual model development, remedial action screening processes, and technology principles and conceptual design.
 Institutional control, source isolation and containment, subsurface manipulation, and in situ and ex situ treatment processes will be covered, including unit operations, coupled processes, and complete systems.
 Case studies will be used and computerized tools for process selection and design will be employed.
-Course is currently inactive.
 3 hours lecture; 3 semester hours.
 Prerequisite: CEEN550 and CEEN580.

 CEEN580.
 CHEMICAL FATE AND TRANSPORT IN THE ENVIRONMENT.
 3.0 Semester Hrs.

-(I, II, S) This course describes the environmental behavior of inorganic and organic chemicals in multimedia environments, including water, air, sediment and biota.
+(I, II) This course describes the environmental behavior of inorganic and organic chemicals in multimedia environments, including water, air, sediment and biota.
 Sources and characteristics of contaminants in the environment are discussed as broad categories, with some specific examples from various industries.
 Attention is focused on the persistence, reactivity, and partitioning behavior of contaminants in environmental media.
 Both steady and unsteady state multimedia environmental models are developed and applied to contaminated sites.
 The principles of contaminant transport in surface water, groundwater, and air are also introduced.
 The course provides students with the conceptual basis and mathematical tools for predicting the behavior of contaminants in the environment.
-Students cannot take both CEEN580 AND CEEN587.
 3 hours lecture; 3 semester hours.

 CEEN581.
 WATERSHED SYSTEMS MODELING.
 3.0 Semester Hrs.